extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 _return value_ of a function and any _side effects_ that it triggers.
 In the above example, the "Hello, World!" which you saw in the terminal is a side effect (making a sound through the speakers would be a side effect as well).
-The actual return value of the `println` function is the value "true" (which looks like `#t` in Extempore).
-This is just a quickstart, so we won't go down the rabbit hole, but one rule of thumb is that when you're evaluating Extempore code that if you call a print function (e.g. `println`) it will show up in the terminal, while the _return value_ of the function will be shown (temporarily) at the bottom of your VSCode window like so (notice the little white `#t` on the blue background---I've added an orange arrow to point it out).
+The actual return value of the `println` function is the value "true" (which is represented as `#t` in Extempore).

+This is just a quickstart, so we won't go down the rabbit hole, but the rule of thumb is that when you call a print function (e.g. `println`)

+- the printed output will show up in the terminal
+- the _return value_ of the function will be shown (temporarily) at the bottom of your VSCode window like so (notice the little white `#t` on the blue background---I've added an orange arrow to point it out).

 ![Extempore return value as shown in VSCode]({{site.baseurl}}{% link images/vscode-hello-world-echo-area.png %})